Jinfeng-Xu/Awesome-Multimodal-Recommender-Systems/README.md

-# 🚀 A Survey on Multimodal Recommender Systems: Technological Taxonomy and Future Directions
+# 🚀 A Survey on Multimodal Recommender Systems:
+Recent Advances and Future Directions